-Physicians may refer members to the appropriate IHSS hotline based on the member's county of residence; Los Angeles County IHSS Application Hotline at (888) 944-4477, San Diego County at (800) 339-4661, or by completing and submitting the Blue Shield Promise Social Services Referral Form which can be accessed on the Blue Shield Promise provider website in the Forms section.
+Physicians may refer members to the appropriate IHSS hotline based on the member's county of residence; Los Angeles County IHSS Application Hotline at (888) 944-4477, San Diego County at (800) 339-4661, Blue Shield Promise Social Services Department at (877) 221-0208, or by completing and submitting the Blue Shield Promise Social Services Referral Form which can be accessed on the Blue Shield Promise provider website in the Forms section.
 Physicians will also need to complete the required IHSS forms and provide members with other documentation to support their need for IHSS.